spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/configure-proxy.md

 ---
 sidebar_label: "Enable and Manage Proxy Configurations"
-title: "Enable and Mange Proxy Configurations"
+title: "Enable and Manage Proxy Configurations"
 description:
-  "Learn how to add and manage proxy configurations for a Private Cloud Gateway (PCG) deployed in to an existing Kubernetes cluster."
+  "Learn how to add and manage proxy configurations for a Private Cloud Gateway (PCG) deployed into an existing Kubernetes cluster."
 hide_table_of_contents: false
 sidebar_position: 14
 tags: ["pcg", "proxy"]
 ---

-You can add and manage proxy configurations for a Private Cloud Gateway (PCG) deployed in to an existing Kubernetes cluster.
+You can add and manage proxy configurations for a Private Cloud Gateway (PCG) deployed into an existing Kubernetes cluster.
 By default, a PCG deployed onto an existing Kubernetes cluster does not have a proxy configuration.
 If your infrastructure environment requires a proxy configuration, use the instructions in this guide to add and manage proxy configurations for a PCG deployed in a Kubernetes cluster and to ensure workload clusters deployed through Palette